American Textile Co. expands, promotes

 Finance: John Riccio to svp, finance and cfo; and Karen Kurey to vp, finance.

-The company, whose product range includes mattress and pillow protectors, bed pillows and mattress pads, feels it is just hitting its stride: "We are forecasting additional growth of nearly 20% in 2009," said Katz.
+The company, whose product range includes mattress and pillow protectors, bed pillows and mattress pads, sees further momentum.
+“We are forecasting additional growth of nearly 20% in 2009,” said Katz.